jantman/blog/content/2007/10/why-doesnt-it-just-work.md

 Tags: linux suse printing
 Slug: why-doesnt-it-just-work

-Well I just finished a healthy 2-hour session with [Google Reader][] and have a few things to comment on, but at the moment, I just wanted to make a quick post.
+Well I just finished a healthy 2-hour session with [Google Reader](http://reader.google.com) and have a few things to comment on, but at the moment, I just wanted to make a quick post.

 I've been using Linux for five years.
 I'm in the process of planning to move a lot of my servers and development systems to the openSolaris operating system.
 Overall, I'm a pretty technical person.
-While I admit to occasionally using [Webmin][], I'm perfectly comfortable editing the Apache config files by hand.
+While I admit to occasionally using [Webmin](http://www.webmin.com), I'm perfectly comfortable editing the Apache config files by hand.
 That being said, with all of the recent emphasis on Linux as a desktop machine (for end users!) there are some things that I expect to "just work".
 When I upgraded for openSuSE 10.2, and now 10.3RC1, I expected some good desktop technology - granted, openSuSE isn't the choice for a "just works" end-user desktop.

 One word. **Printing.** Despite how I've tried, I still can't get my Linux boxen to print well.
 Printing a webpage from Firefox requires